Fornax96/i3fstatus/README.md

 The code is incredibly simple and easy to understand.
 Anyone with basic Go knowledge should be able to modify it.
 If you want more features go ahead and fork the project.
-The statfs library I'm using has support for many more OS statistics.
+The procfs library I'm using has support for many more OS statistics.